By Stephen Gjertson

 The nineteenth century was a time of artistic revitalization.
 The renewed study of nature began with Jacques-Louis David’s reaction against the artificialities of much eighteenth-century art.
 It was continued by the best academic artists and was culminated in the study of light and color by the Impressionists.
 This animated artistic activity rivaled the Renaissance in the intensity of its vision and the variety of its application.
 The French academic painters of the nineteenth century were perhaps the most rigorously trained artists to ever work from life.
 Far from being fettered by conformity to artistic and aesthetic doctrines that stifled individual creativity, the best of these masters were a remarkably diverse and brilliant company of artists.
 They worked in a wide variety of styles and employed methods that were acquired from their study of nature and the great painters of the past.
 Their training was an amalgamation of the Bolognese academy and the older apprenticeship system, both of which stressed the importance of drawing and painting from life.
 Building on this foundation, individuals were encouraged to study the great traditions of ancient and modern art.
 Their styles developed as they were inspired by nature, the kindred spirits they found in the past and present, and their own personality.

 One of the most significant pupils of Ives Gammell is Richard F. Lack.
 He established and taught at Atelier Lack in Minneapolis for almost twenty-five years.
 Lack’s interest and expertise in both impressionist and imaginative painting, plus the broad range of his technical knowledge and skill, made him a crucial figure in transmitting the perception and skills necessary to practice these art forms.
 Having nature as one’s “supreme guide” is no guarantee of artistic excellence, however, for us or anyone else.
 Countless mediocre amateurs and professionals claim such a creed.
 Galleries and art magazines are filled with second-rate representational art, poorly done from life, from slides or from photographs.
-Nevertheless, when used as a guide by talented and well trained individuals it is capable of inspiring an almost limitless variety of interpretation and expression.
+Nevertheless, when used as a guide by talented and well-trained individuals it can inspire an almost limitless variety of interpretation and expression.

 Modernism has collapsed because its foundation was weak, but its destructive legacy lives on.
 Unrestricted freedom of expression and freedom from all norm and rule have led to educational degeneration and cultural chaos, especially in the visual arts.
 When future historians judge the artistic vicissitudes of the twentieth century, I believe that the often unheralded but positive things will endure.
 Profundity will lie within the realm of representational and conceptual truth, harmony, beauty, and technical skill.
 As in the past, an art built upon this foundation will transcend temporary aberrations and will ultimately stand.